pkgcraft/pkgcraft/pkgcraft/README.md

 # pkgcraft

-Pkgcraft is a library of Gentoo Linux functionality.
+Pkgcraft is a library of Gentoo functionality.